ZIPITT/ZipIT_Server/README.md

 -The api has been created with the dummy data from the backend,which is accessable on http://127.0.0.1:8000/api in the local server.
 -Sqlite has been used as the database can change the database from the settings file.
 -The schema and other validations has yet to be done.

+Steps to run the Django app-
+1.clone the repository.
+2.install django.
+3.go to the directory of the repository and run commands - python manage.py migrate. python manage.py runserver.